jacobkap/crimebythenumbers/docs/pdf-tables2.md

 #> [6,] "Walker"        "1"
 ```

 If we check the output from the above code to the PDF, we can see that it worked.
 Every column in the PDF is in our output and the values were scraped correctly.
 This is great!
 Now we want to make two columns - "county" and "pregnant_females_booked" (or whatever you'd like to call it) - from these 10.
 As usual with R, there are a few ways we can do this.
-We'll just so two ways.
+We'll just do so two ways.

 First, since there are only 10 columns, we can just do it manually.
 We can use square bracket `[]` notation to grab specific columns using the column number (since the data is a matrix and not a data.frame we can't use dollar sign notation even if we wanted to).
 Let's print out the head of all the county columns.
 We can see from the PDF that these are columns 1, 3, 5, 7, and 9.
 So can use a vector of numbers to get that `c(1, 3, 5, 7, 9)`.